-The communication on the pre-development stage is usually very intensive, as there are always a lot of questions and clarifications.
+The communication in the pre-development stage is usually very intensive, as there are always a lot of questions and clarifications.
 The goal of a Business Analyst in web development is to engage stakeholders in determining business objectives, scope, and deliverables.
-Any detail that may seem a trifle may, in fact, impact everything – from the selected technology to the timeframes.
+Any detail that may seem a trifle may, in fact, impact everything - from the selected technology to the timeframes.

 2. Help generate new ideas

 Brainstorming with developers who constantly deal with technologies can help a BA find unexpected solutions that he/she would not even think about.
 At this stage, the role of a BA is to be open-minded and professional enough to separate the husk from the grain and deliver the best ideas to the stakeholders.